 I liked that they allow you to order from the lunch menu during breakfast too!
 If you want to try three meats in one sandwich, go with the Buffalo Wing Burger which has 1/2lb house-made burger with a blend of ground beef and pork along with a chicken tender patty.

-Hope this travel guide helps you decide on things to do, where to eat and stay in Strathroy, Thorndale, Arva and Dorchester in Middlesex County.
+Hope this travel guide helps you decide on how to spend two days and one night in Middlesex County, Ontario with things to do, where to eat and stay in Strathroy, Thorndale, Arva and Dorchester.

 This post was sponsored by Ontario’s Southwest and Visit Middlesex County.
 As usual, reviews and opinions are entirely my own.